 And BOOM.
 Less than 5 minutes later we'd be toasting and celebrating our triumphant trivia night victory.
 We were even given a 500RMB gift voucher and a complementary bottle of Russian vodka from the bar—we'd agree to save it for another time—of which I wound up keeping.
 It was a great night.
 We ate good food, I had the chance to bond with my new coworkers, and I got the final answer right on the quiz.
 Not a bad way to start out at a new English teaching job in Shanghai right?

 And then the time came.
 Our trainer asked everyone to stand and line up against the wall.
 No problem, that was the easy part.
 For the life of me I can't remember exactly what the first group did, but I do recall that I ended up feeling sicker just looking at them moving and swaying back and forth.
 It was motion sickness, somehow without the motion.

 Tic-toc, tic-toc.
 My stomach was about to explode at any second.
 "I can't do this s**t," I thought.
 And with that, I quietly snuck out of the room and into the hallway.

 And the s**t show didn't stop there.
 You ever see some scary movie or TV show where the killer is frantically trying to rid of all the evidence before the cops show up?
-That's EXACTLY the situation I found myself in.
-I pulled out tissue after tissue as fast as I could until everything was spotless.
+That's exactly the situation I found myself in.
+I pulled out tissue after tissue as rapidly as I could until everything was spotless.
 I can't make this stuff up!

-The whole situation is definitely a funny experience to look back on, but want to know the ironic part?
+The whole situation is definitely a funny experience to look back on.
+And the ironic part?
 That job ending up being one of the worst I ever had!